 Stir in fresh coriander before serving if you like.

 Serve hot with brown rice or cauliflower rice for a low carb dinner.

-Store: can be stored in the fridge up to 3 days in an airtight container.Freeze: can be frozen in an airtight container up to 1 month.
+Store: can be stored in the fridge for up to 3 days in an airtight container.Freeze: can be frozen in an airtight container up to 1 month.
 Defrost the day before by leaving your curry in the fridge.
 Rewarm in a saucepan under medium heat or in a microwave for your work lunch.
 Can be defrosted and warmed up in the same container that you used to freeze the curry.
-Make sure it's a microwave-proof container.Low-carb sides: serve with cauliflower rice instead of rice.Vegan option: make this recipe vegan by simply replace chicken with firm organic tofu and use soy yogurt for the marinade.
-Ginger: fresh ginger can be replace by ground ginger if you like.
-Use 1/2 teaspoon ground ginger.Milk: I used UHT unsweetened coconut milk for a low calorie healthy recipe.
+Make sure it's a microwave-proof container.Low-carb side dishes: serve with cauliflower rice instead of rice.Vegan option: make this recipe vegan by simply replace chicken with firm organic tofu and use soy yogurt for the marinade.
+Ginger: fresh ginger can be replaced with ground ginger if you like.
+Use 1/2 teaspoon ground ginger.Milk: I used UHT unsweetened coconut milk for a low-calorie healthy recipe.
 You can use canned coconut milk but be careful it's higher in fat and calories.
 Warm the milk in the microwave for 1 minute on high heat or in a saucepan under medium heat until bubbles forms on the side of the saucepan - about 3 minutes.
 Herbs: it's optional but I love to stir in 1/4 cup fresh coriander at the end.
 Yogurt: Coconut yogurt is made of 2 ingredients: coconut cream and probiotics, it's keto, no added sugar.
 Replace with regular Greek yogurt if needed.